glencbz/notes/01-workflow/command-line/03navigating.md

 open .
 ```

 Wherever we are, `open .` opens a Finder window in the current directory.
 This can be handy for going between the terminal and Finder interfaces.
+Since `.` is the current directory, `open .` literally means "open this directory".

 Additionally, we can open a file using the default application for the file.

 ```
 open index.html
 ```

+---

 ## `ls` - Listing directory contents